 Litigation · Civil and Commercial Disputes

-Lebovitz & Lebovitz, P.A. represents individuals, families, and closely held businesses in civil disputes requiring judicial resolution in Allegheny County and throughout Western Pennsylvania.
+Lebovitz & Lebovitz, P.A. has represented closely held businesses, high-net-worth individuals, and families in civil disputes across Allegheny County and Western Pennsylvania since 1933.

 Civil litigation becomes necessary when legal rights must be enforced, property interests clarified, or contractual obligations honored through court authority.
-Our firm handles disputes involving business relationships, property ownership, inheritance conflicts, and related civil proceedings where enforceable legal relief is required.
+Understanding your legal position early determines what procedural options remain available and what leverage exists before filing or responding to a claim.

 Litigation · Pittsburgh